Shopify Software Engineer Interview: The Full Process, Decoded

 The Recruiter Screen: Don't Phone This One In

-Most people treat the recruiter screen as an administrative chore.
+Most people treat the recruiter screen as a chore.
 At Shopify, that's a mistake.
-The recruiter is not just confirming your work history.
-They're checking whether you can speak clearly about your motivations and whether Shopify's mission resonates with you beyond "it's a big company."
+The recruiter is checking whether you can speak clearly about your motivations and whether Shopify's mission resonates with you beyond "it's a big company."

 The Life Story Round: The Interview That Breaks Technical Candidates